Oriental Studies – Chinese Studies

 - History of Chinese Muslims and Chinese nationalism

-- Chinese mythology and the religions of Ancient China, Chinese sectarian traditions
+- Chinese mythology and the religions of Ancient China, Chinese sectarian tradition

 Study Programmes